Henkemannn/YuplanUnified/README.md

 * Consider adding coverage / linting (ruff, mypy) in future steps.

 ## Developer Tooling: Linting & Typing
+See also consumer integration guidance in `docs/CONSUMERS.md` and the developer convenience targets below.
 Quality gates are being phased in.
 Keep the repo green (no new warnings) and avoid expanding ignore lists.

 ### Ruff (Python Linter)